 Theresa St. Romain is a metalsmith and designer.
 She makes jewelry, wearable narrative pieces, and small sculptures.
-Currently, cellular structures, small botanicals, visual tension, spirals, and journey stories fascinate her.
+Currently, cellular structures, small botanicals, visual tension, and journey stories fascinate her.

 Theresa’s work can be seen at Topaz Gallery in Atlanta, GA, Freehand Gallery in Los Angeles, CA, River Gallery in Chattanooga TN, Boulder Arts & Crafts in Boulder CO, and the John Michael Kohler Arts Center in Sheboygan WI.
 Theresa also teaches jewelry and metalsmithing classes at the Spruill Center for the Arts in Atlanta.

 Theresa has a BS in Science, Technology, and Culture from Georgia Tech and a BS in Criminal Justice from Georgia State University.
 She studied metalsmithing at the Spruill Center for the Arts and the Pratt Arts Center in Seattle.
 Her interests in science and story continue to inform her work.